joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/politics/100000010688971/trump-government-shutdown-house-vote.html

 **Arsenal are here to win, not entertain.
 And that's just what they're doing**\
-`The nervousness of previous weeks was banished on a night that ended in euphoria - and the sense that this was just the start`\
+`The nervousness of prior weeks was banished on a Carabao Cup semi-final night that ended in euphoria - and the sense this is just the start`\
 https://nytimes.com/athletic/7020034/2026/02/04/arsenal-chelsea-carabao-cup-report/

 **After fight for control of Padres, late owner's widow and brothers reach agreement**\